 Section 3 contains the central claims of this paper.
-We note (section 3.1) that an agent faithfully represented by cognitive decision theory might (depending on the form of his utility function) be forbidden to hold some particular subset of possible credence distributions, on the grounds that those credence distributions fail to maximize expected epistemic utility calculated with respect to themselves; that is, it may be that some credence distributions undermine themselves.
-We then prove (sections 3.2 and 3.3) that, of all possible belief-updating policies, conditionalization maximizes expected epistemic utility provided only that the conditional probability distributions are not self-undermining in this sense.
+We note (section 3.1) that an agent faithfully represented by cognitive decision theory might (depending on the form of his utility function) be forbidden to hold some particular subset of possible credence distributions, on the grounds that the act of continuing to hold one of those credence distributions fails to maximize expected epistemic utility calculated with respect to that same credence distribution; that is, it may be that some credence distributions undermine themselves.
+We then prove (sections 3.2 and 3.3) that, of all possible belief-updating policies, conditional probability distributions are not self-undermining in this sense.

 There are two perspectives one might take on this result.
-First, if we regard it as a rationality constraint that the epistemic utility function must not forbid a priori any credence distribution in this way, then we will regard the proof as showing that for any epistemically rational agent, conditionalization maximizes expected epistemic utility.
-Second, whether or not we accept that constraint as a necessary condition for epistemic rationality, it has been shown for an arbitrary epistemic utility function that the EU-maximizing agent conditionalizes whenever his conditional posterior does not undermine itself.
-Since an agent whose conditional posteriors do undermine themselves obviously should not conditionalize, this is not only as strong an optimality proof as someone unprepared to accept constraints on utility functions can hope for - it is also as strong an optimality proof as she could want.
+First, if we regard it as a rationality constraint that the epistemic utility function must not forbid a priori any credence distribution in this way, then we will regard the proof as showing that for any epistemically rational agent, conditionalisation maximizes expected epistemic utility.
+Second, whether or not we accept that constraint as a necessary condition for epistemic rationality, it has been shown for an arbitrary epistemic utility function that the EU-maximizing agent conditionalises whenever his conditional posterior does not undermine itself.
+Since an agent whose conditional posteriors do undermine themselves obviously should not conditionalise, this is not only as strong an optimality proof as someone unwilling to accept constraints on utility functions can reasonably expect - it is also as strong an optimality proof as she could want.